← All Growth Audits

 AEO Queries Tested (12)

-Each query was manually tested across ChatGPT and Perplexity (April 2026).
+Each query was manually tested across ChatGPT and Perplexity.

 AI model outputs vary between sessions and change as models update.
 This is a point-in-time snapshot.